 Dana Center Role

-Denise provides professional learning opportunities and resources for teachers and leaders to catalyze school and district improvements that increase student success in mathematics and advance college- and career-readiness goals, with special emphasis at the secondary level.
-She develops and refines tools and resources for educators and leaders to advance evidence-based practices in leadership, content, instruction, assessment, and learning.
-Denise designs, plans, and facilitates development experiences for teachers and leaders—both in person and virtually.
+Denise provides professional learning opportunities and resources for teachers and leaders to catalyze school and district improvements that increase student success in mathematics and advance college- and career-readiness goals.
+She designs, plans, and facilitates development experiences for teachers and leaders—both in person and virtually.

 Before Joining the Dana Center

-With over 15 years of experience in public education at the secondary level, Denise’s compassion for educators is evident through her active role in creating and delivering professional development at the district, state and national levels.
+With 19 years of experience in public education, Denise’s compassion for educators is evident through her active role in creating and delivering professional development at the district, state, and national levels.

-Prior to joining the Center, Denise spent 10 years coaching tennis and teaching both middle and high school mathematics in diverse settings throughout Texas and California.
-During her recent tenure in Round Rock Independent School District, Denise served as a campus teacher-leader as well as a district level instructional coach where she supported students, teachers, and administrators to improve mathematics curriculum and instruction.
+Prior to joining the Center, Denise spent 10 years coaching tennis and teaching both middle school and high school mathematics in diverse settings throughout Texas and California.
+After her time in the classroom, Denise served as a campus teacher-leader as well as a district-level instructional coach where she supported students, teachers, and administrators to improve mathematics curriculum and instruction.

 M.A.Ed., Secondary Mathematics Education, California State University—Northridge